 The chart of accounts is a list containing all of the general ledger accounts.
 The first column of the chart contains the account number for each account, and the second column contains the name of the account.

-You use a chart of accounts as a reference tool for deciding which account to use for recording a transaction.
+A chart of accounts is used as a reference tool for deciding which account to use for recording a transaction.
 If you are using a computerized accounting system, then you should flag as inactive those accounts in which you no longer want to store transactions, so that they no longer appear on the chart of accounts.

 The chart of accounts numbering system usually begins with asset accounts, followed by liability accounts, equity accounts, revenue accounts, and finally expense accounts.
 There may also be miscellaneous accounts at the bottom of the chart for storing non-financial information, and which do not appear in the general ledger.